akiradeveloper/bphcuda/README.md

 ======
 BPH Algorithm on GPU

-This project is launched by a MS student, Akira Hayakawa, in Kyoto university, Japan.
+This is my master's project in Kyoto university.

-# Thanks
+## Thanks
 Dr. T. Matsuda,
 Dr. H. Isaka
+for their giving me
+chance to implement BPH on GPU and
-for their lectures on BPH algorithm and preliminary fluid dynamics.
+lectures on BPH algorithm and preliminary fluid dynamics.

 ## Developer Info
 Akira Hayakawa (@akiradeveloper)